finkelshtein/SunflowersWales/content/events/Art class July 2024/index.md

 share: false

 date: '2024-07-24'

 authors: [admin]

 tags:
     - class

+cover:
+  image: featured.jpg
 ---

-We have a fantastic felting class today in Swansea for Ukrainian ladies and children ran by the incredible <a href="https://www.facebook.com/svetlana.lilley" target="_blank">Svetlana Lilley</a>.
+We have a fantastic felting class today in Swansea for Ukrainian ladies and children ran by the incredible <a href="https://www.facebook.com/svetlana.lilley" target="_blank" rel="noopener noreferrer">Svetlana Lilley</a>.

 Children were excited and very satisfied with their success!